 But first there’s…

 By the time you reach school, a great deal of the hard work has been done to crush your original nature, but there’s still a fair way to go.
-School is designed to suppress all your natural instincts — to come and go as you please, to do as you please, to play freely, to share and to give.
+School is designed to suppress all your natural instincts — to come and go as you please, to do as you please, to play freely (particularly in the wild), to share and to give.
 You can’t stand up when you want in school, you can’t go to the toilet when you want, you are constantly watched, assessed, rated.
 Have you ever thought about how crazy all this is?

 The point of school is not to educate you, it is to make you stupid.
 The point of school to separate children from adults for twenty years and prevent them from learning anything until they start work.
 The point of school is for you to run up massive debts, so that you will have to go to work.
 The point of school is to convince you that you can’t be trusted; that you need a teacher, a syllabus and a school in order to live and learn.
 It’s not long before you are convinced, before you ‘like school’.